Patrick Ayota: Other considerations

-During his stay in the United States, Patrick Ayota was an active member of the Ugandan community in North America, serving as Chief Financial Officer of the Ugandan North American Association (UNAA), from 2001 until 2002, and as the Chairman of the UNAA Electoral Commission in 2005.
+During his stay in the United States, Patrick Ayota was an active member of the Ugandan community in North America, and was Chief Financial Officer of the Ugandan North American Association (UNAA), from 2001 until 2002, and as the Chairman of the UNAA Electoral Commission in 2005.

 Effective 2016, he sits on the board of directors of the New Vision Group, as a non-executive director.
 He also sits on the board of Housing Finance Bank, Uganda's mortgage lender, where NSSF Uganda has 50 percent shareholding, also as a non-executive director.